KBroloes/ml-fundamentals/README.md

 ## Exercises

-The exercises are labelled with numbers and I recommend starting with the first.
+The exercises are labelled with numbers, followed by EX, and I recommend starting with the first.

+## Guides

+There's also a bunch of guides attempting to explain some of the more fundamental concepts in a little more detail, should you struggle in some places.

 ## Tips